TheThingsNetwork/lorawan-frequency-plans/README.md

 - `RU_864_870`: Russia 864 - 870 MHz
 - `US_902_928`: United States 902 - 928 MHz

-See the [LoRaWAN Regional Parameters](https://lora-alliance.org/resource-hub) for more band definitions.
-If you want to contribute to the band settings, please contribute to [The Things Stack for LoRaWAN](https://github.com/TheThingsNetwork/lorawan-stack).
+See the [LoRaWAN Regional Parameters](https://lora-alliance.org/resource-hub) for more details on the band definitions.
+If you want to contribute to the band definitions in The Things Stack, please contribute to the [TheThingsNetwork/lorawan-stack](https://github.com/TheThingsNetwork/lorawan-stack) repository.

+### Spectrum Limitations

+Regulatory restrictions for the band can be configured with the `max-eirp`, `duty-cycle`, `dwell-time`, `time-off-air` and `listen-before-talk` settings.

+These restrictions can also be specified for sub-bands, which are defined by setting a minimum and maximum frequency, and by configuring the restrictions that apply between these frequencies.

+### Radios and Channels

+Gateways need to be configured with center frequencies for each radio.
+Typical concentrator boards have two radios, identified by index `0` and `1`.
+Each of these radios can handle four 125kHz uplink channels.
+For an optimal signal quality, these channels should be placed max 400kHz away from the center frequency of the radio.
+Each of these channels has a `frequency`, a `min-data-rate` and `max-data-rate`.

+The `downlink-channels` define the downlink channels corresponding to channels defined under `uplink-channels`.

+With `lora-standard-channel` a single fixed-SF uplink channel can be configured.
+This is typically a 250kHz channel.
+With `fsk-channel` a single GFSK channel can be configured.

+### LoRaWAN Settings

+Other LoRaWAN settings that can be configured in a frequency plan:

+- RX2 parameters: `rx2-channel` and `rx2-default-data-rate`
+- Class B ping slot: `ping-slot` and `ping-slot-default-data-rate`